HorizenOfficial/Sphere_by_Horizen/README.md

-**Version:** 1.1.0-beta
+**Version:** 1.1.1-beta

-**Due to significant improvements to data handling, users who took part in an earlier beta are advised to create new accounts and restore their wallet seeds.**
+**Due to significant improvements to data handling, users who took part in the version 1.0.1-beta or earlier are advised to create new accounts and restore their wallet seeds.**

 An upgrade mechanism will be included in the next major release to remove the requirement on the user to perform this step.